Asymptotically conical Calabi-Yau manifolds, I: Existence for the complex Monge-Amp e re equation

 The elements of $\mathcal{P} \cap \R^+$ are precisely the possible growth rates of polynomial harmonic functions on $C$ and on $M$.
 For instance, if $C = \R^m$, then $\mathcal{P} = \N_0 \cup (2-m - \N_0)$.
 In general, the elements of $\mathcal{P}$ are spread symmetrically about the point $\frac{2-m}{2}$ and lie outside the interval $(2-m,0)$, with $2-m$ and $0$ being exceptional.
 The weight $2-m$ is associated with the Green's function on $M$.

 \begin{remark} By the Lichnerowicz-Obata theorem, if $(C,g_0)$ has nonnegative Ricci curvature and is not isometric to $\R^m$, then $\mathcal{P} \cap [1-m,1] = \{2-m,0\}$.
-Moreover, as we noted in Remark \ref{r:existence}(ii), if $(C,g_0)$ is in addition K{\"a}hler, then there exists at most one exceptional weight in the interval $(1,2)$: the smallest possible growth rate of a pluriharmonic function; see Corollary \ref{c:ph}. \end{remark}
+Moreover, if $(C,g_0)$ is in addition K{\"a}hler, then all of the exceptional weights in the interval $(1,2)$ are associated with pluriharmonic functions on $C$; see Corollary \ref{c:ph}. \end{remark}

 The main point for us then is the following existence result:

 \begin{theorem}[{\cite[Theorem 6.10]{Marshall}}] If $\beta+2 \in (2-m, \infty)\setminus\mathcal{P}$, then the map \eqref{laplacian} is surjective. \end{theorem}